Philippine journalist at odds with Duterte arrested for libel

 “We know that’s the intent, we are not buckling.”

-Rappler’s reporters are regularly threatened by elements of Duterte’s online support base, part of what Rappler’s investigations say is an organized “weaponizing” of the internet by the government.
+Rappler’s reporters are regularly threatened by elements of Duterte’s online support base, part of what Rappler’s investigations say is an organised “weaponising” of the internet by the government.
 The government denies that.

-For his part, Duterte has said he does not need help from online trolls, and insists he has never punished anyone for criticizing him.
+For his part, Duterte has said he does not need help from online trolls, and insists he has never punished anyone for criticising him.

 He has called Rappler a “fake news outlet”, and even suggested it might be linked to the U.S. Central Intelligence Agency.